Jalapeno poppers are addictive! An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Start by cutting the jalapenos in half lengthwise and seeding them.
+- Prep the jalapenos.
+Start by cutting the jalapenos in half lengthwise and seeding them.
+Do wear gloves when you do this to protect your skin.

-- Stuff the jalapeño halves with cheddar pieces.
+- Stuff ’em.
+Stuff the jalapeño halves with cheddar pieces.

-- Wrap the bacon pieces around the jalapeños.
+- Wrap them.
+Wrap the bacon pieces around the jalapeños.

 I like to stuff the jalapenos with smoked cheddar.
 The smoked cheese adds a layer of really interesting flavor to this dish.
 But regular sharp cheddar would work too, as would smoked gouda.